Vindhya Pradesh: Rajpramukhs of Union of Baghelkhand and Bundelkhand States (UBBS)

+Uparajpramukhs of Union of Baghelkhand and Bundelkhand States (UBBS)

+Chief Ministers of Baghelkhand and Bundelkhand States

+Awadhesh Pratap Singh became the first Chief Minister of the Baghelkhand Division and Kamta Prasad Saxena was appointed as the Chief Minister of the Bundelkhand Division.

+Prime Ministers of Union of Baghelkhand and Bundelkhand States (UBBS)

+Part C state (1950-1952)

+It was renamed Vindhya Pradesh and converted to a Part C state, headed by a Chief Commissioner, on 1 January 1950.

+Chief Commissioners of Vindhya Pradesh

+Part A state (1952-1956)

+In 1952, it became a Part A state, and the post of Chief Commissioner was replaced by the Lieutenant Governor.

-The nominal heads of the state were the Rajpramukh from 1948–49, the Chief Commissioner from March 1949–1952 and the Lieutenant Governor from March 1952–October 1956.
-The state had a Vidhan Sabha comprising 60 members elected from 48 constituencies (36 single-member and 12 double-member).
-There were 4 Lok Sabha constituencies in the state (2 single-member and 2 double-member).
+A legislative assembly comprising 60 members elected from 48 constituencies (36 single-member and 12 double-member) was created and the state was allotted 4 Lok Sabha constituencies (2 single-member and 2 double-member).

-Following the formation of the state in 1948, Rameshwar Prasad Singh, the last ruler of Singrauli became the Rajpramukh but he shortly died after so Martand Singh, the last ruler of the princely state of Rewa became the Rajpramukh and Yadvendra Singh, the last ruler of the princely state of Panna became the Uparajpramukh.
-Initially Awadhesh Pratap Singh became the Chief Minister of the Vindhya Pradesh.

-After he resigned on 14 April 1949, N.B.
-Bonerji, took over on 15 April 1949 as Chief Commissioner.
-He was succeeded by S. N. Mehta.

 In the first general election in 1951, the Indian National Congress won 40 seats and the Socialist Party won 11 seats.
-S.N.Shukla of Indian National Congress became the Chief Minister of the state on 13 March 1952, Shivanand became the Speaker and Ram Kishore Shukla of Socialist Party the leader of the opposition of the house.
-The house dissolved on 31 October 1956.
+S.N.
+Shukla of Indian National Congress became the Chief Minister of the state on 13 March 1952, Shivanand became the Speaker and Ram Kishore Shukla of Socialist Party the leader of the opposition of the house.

-Nowadays the voices of separation of Vindhya Pradesh from Madhya Pradesh, are stoked by Maihar MLA Narayan Tripathi and social worker, Kuldeep Agnihotri, who is associated with the Agni Shakti Education Foundation, in Rewa, Madhya Pradesh.
+The state was dissolved on 31 October 1956 and merged with Madhya Pradesh.